 All right, just as I say to Matthias, “Matthias, you follow daddy, not daddy follow you.”
 My brothers and sisters we follow Jesus, not Jesus, come follow me.

 A second aspect I think this text offers us is that one condition or criteria or ingredient or factor that is essential to following Jesus.
 I can't think of a simpler word.
-It's a simple concept but the word comes up a bit chim lah [dialect: difficult] but the word here is the radicality of following Jesus.
+It's a simple concept but the word comes up a bit 'chim' ['difficult' in hokkien dialect] lah [local slang] but the word here is the radicality of following Jesus.
 What I'm saying here is that following Jesus is extreme, following Jesus is demanding, following Jesus is radical.
 It is not casual.
 It is not light and easy.
 It is not a walk in a park, it is not business as usual.

-I don't want to die and go to hell so I don't mind coming to church add a little bit of stuff, Jesus stuff add-ons but don't ask me to do more.
-To many, Christianity is business as usual but no, following Jesus, according to Jesus Himself, is extreme.
-It's radical, it's demanding, how radical?
-Well, He said to the rich young ruler, “go, sell, give, follow Me.”
-Go, sell what?
-All your possessions and the Bible told us in Matthew 19, that this rich young ruler had great possessions, he was extremely rich and yet Jesus says, you want to follow Me, “go sell and give.”
+I don't want to die and go to hell so I don't mind coming to church add a little bit of stuff, Jesus stuff add-on but don't ask me to do more.
+To many, Christianity is business as usual but no, following Jesus, according to Jesus Himself, is extreme, it's radical, it's demanding, how radical?
+Well, He said to the rich young ruler, “Go.
+Sell.
+Give.
+Follow Me.”
+[Matthew 19:21] Go, sell what?
+All your possessions and the Bible told us in Matthew 19, that this rich young ruler had great possessions, he was extremely rich and yet Jesus says, you want to follow Me, “go, sell and give.”

 A corn of wheat is of no good, it doesn't feed much but if this corn is willing to fall to the ground, rot in a sense and die and disappear.
 One day, it brings forth much fruit.
 If Jesus was not willing to leave heaven's glory and fall to the ground here on earth to die, none of us will be saved, all of humanity is doomed but because He's willing to come, to leave heaven's glory and to come to die for our sins, we, many of us sitting here, are saved together with millions throughout the ages.
 This fruit is only possible because of John 12:24 principle Jesus died and if we today are to live for the glory of God and for the purpose of the Gospel, then it calls for nothing less than that you and I would die.

 Are you willing to die because that's what the Gospel needs, that's what the Gospel calls for.
 If Gospel Light is to be leading generations into a life changing relationship with Jesus Christ, what do we need?
-All oh, we need nicer PowerPoints slides, oh, we need stronger aircon, oh, we need to have more technology.
+All or, we need nicer PowerPoints slides, or, we need stronger aircon, or, we, we need to have more technology.
 Now I'm not saying these things are wrong but ultimately what the Gospel needs is people who are willing to die to themselves.
 Christianity is about dying, folks.

-In this text, Jesus is giving us encouragement that we may believe Him and say yes, following Jesus is for His namesake, following Jesus demands a price, it demands a dying to self but it is worth it because He gives us a reward, He promises us so.
+In this text, Jesus is giving us encouragement that we may believe Him and say yes, following Jesus is for His name's sake, following Jesus demands a price, it demands a dying to self but it is worth it because He gives us a reward, He promises us so.

 So the ultimate point here in verse 29, should be when we make personal sacrifices for the sake of the Gospel, we will ultimately gain far more than we had ever given up.
 You will never be a loser nobody likes to be a loser but this text tells you, when you sacrifice for the sake of the Gospel, whether time-wise, life-wise, money-wise, whatever.
 When you make personal sacrifices for the sake of the Gospel, you will ultimately gain far more than you had ever given up.

-Now that's precisely why Peter asked, what then will we have?
-We have left everything what will we get?
-Notice Jesus never rebuke Peter, eh Peter, you very pragmatic, very mercenary leh [local slang] he didn't do that.
-He honored the proper motivation here and Jesus replied Peter saying in verse 28, truly I say to you, in a new world, when the Son of Man will sit on His glorious throne, you who have followed Me also, will also sit on 12 thrones, judging the 12 tribes of Israel.
+Now that's precisely why Peter asked, "What then will we have?
+We have left everything what will we get?"
+[Matthew 19:27] Notice Jesus never rebuke Peter, say, "Eh, Peter, you very pragmatic, very mercenary leh [local slang]," he didn't do that.
+He honored the proper motivation here and Jesus replied Peter saying in verse 28, "Truly, I say to you, in a new world, when the Son of Man will sit on His glorious throne, you who have followed Me also, will also sit on 12 thrones, judging the 12 tribes of Israel".

-The word new world here is a very interesting Greek word, you can go by and read up his palingenesia, which is a description of something new, a creation of something new.
+The word 'new world' here is a very interesting Greek word, you can go back and read up is palingenesia, which is a description of something new, a creation of something new.
 It's used only two times in the Bible here and the other time in Titus 3:5, talking about the new birth of a Christian.

-Well, He does not limit it to the apostles because He says in verse 29 and everyone who has left houses or brothers or sisters or father or mother or children or lands for My namesake, will receive a hundredfold and will inherit eternal life so everyone who is about the kingdom work, who is about the Gospel ministry, who is all out for the name of Christ to be exalted.
+Well, He does not limit it to the apostles because He says in verse 29 "And everyone who has left houses or brothers or sisters or father or mother or children or lands, for My name's sake, will receive a hundredfold and will inherit eternal life."
+So everyone who is about the kingdom work, who is about the Gospel ministry, who is all out for the name of Christ to be exalted.
 When you pay that price, when you make sacrifices for the sake of the Gospel, you will never lose out because He promises this to everyone.
-You say what are the rewards or what are the returns like, super good because it says hundred fold.
+You say what are the rewards or what are the returns like, super good because it says hundredfold.

 In today's day and age, if you are a counter investor, whatever investing if it can give you 10% return, you are already very good, true or not?
-I'm not sure lah but I think 10% should be very good lah, our economic, our GDP, like struggling, right?
-So if you can get 10% returns, you are very good investor but this is not 10%, this is not even 100%, this is hundred fold, which is how many percent?
-Okay, I asked that just so that you may think a bit and wake up a bit?
+I'm not sure lah [local slang] but I think 10% should be very good lah [local slang], our economic, our GDP, like struggling, right?
+So if you can get 10% returns, you are very good investor but this is not 10%, this is not even 100%, this is hundredfold, which is how many percent?
+Aiyoh [local slang] eh, okay lah [local slang], I, I asked that just so that you may think a bit and wake up a bit?
 So it's about 10,000%, right.
 That's amazing, that's crazy but let me just say in caution, I don't think Jesus is saying when you give up one house, God gives you 100 house.
-This kind of property investment very good ah, wah, God, I give you one condo, you give me 100 condo ah?
-No, I don't think this is really about material gain because Jesus had just said to the rich young ruler, “go, sell, give.”
+This kind of property investment very good ah, wow, God, I give you one condo, you give me 100 condo ah?
+No, I don't think this is really about material gain because Jesus had just said to the rich young ruler, “Go.
+Sell.
+Give.”

-Let me tell you, what I just said is for now, because He said in Mark 10, which is a parallel text, you will receive a 100 fold.
-When?
+Let me tell you, what I just said is for now, because He said in Mark 10, which is a parallel text, "You will receive a hundredfold".
+[Mark 10:30] When?
 Now, in this time!
 The joy and delight of making sacrifices for the sake of the Gospel is not something future, it's something now.
 What do you get?
 Well you get houses and brothers and sisters and mothers and children.
-Now if I tell Shawn, “Shawn, when you follow Jesus, you will have 100 Matthias”, he said “I don't want to follow anymore.”
+Now if I tell Shawn, “Shawn, when you follow Jesus, you will have 100 Matthias”, he said, “I don't want to follow anymore.”